Beyond Meat: Financing and revenues

 In May 2019, Beyond Meat became a public company via an initial public offering on the Nasdaq, raising $240 million.
 It was the first plant-based meat alternative company to became a public company.
-On the day of its IPO, the company' stock price surged 163%, the best-performing public offering by a major U.S. company since 2000, during the dot-com bubble.
+On the day of its IPO, the company's stock price surged 163%, the best-performing public offering by a major U.S. company since 2000, during the dot-com bubble.